Dee Brown (American football)

-Dadrian LaBreece "Dee" Brown (born May 12, 1978) is a former American football running back and current coach.
+Dadrian LaBreece "Dee" Brown (born May 12, 1978) is an American former professional football player who was a running back in the National Football League (NFL).
 He went to high school at Lake Brantley High School, where he played quarterback.
-He played college football at Syracuse and was moved to running back upon joining a team led by Donovan McNabb.
-He was drafted by the Carolina Panthers in the sixth round (175th overall) of the 2001 NFL Draft.
+He played college football for the Syracuse Orange and was moved to running back with Donovan McNabb as their quarterback.
+Brown was selected by the Carolina Panthers in the sixth round (175th overall) of the 2001 NFL draft.

-After his playing career, he went into coaching, initially serving as a special assistant for the Denver Broncos.
+After his playing career, Brown went into coaching, initially serving as a special assistant for the Denver Broncos.
 He then spent several years as a high school coach before joining the college ranks in 2021 as offensive coordinator for NCAA Division II Livingstone.
 After one season, he moved to Division I FCS Campbell as running backs coach.